thiagosfarias/AgrotoolsDesafio-Backend/README.md

 ## Design choices

-* An API REST build with NodeJS and Express
+* An API REST built with NodeJS and Express
 * Using a [MVC architecture] was followed, in which the model defines the entities in the [models] and [controllers] to deal with the http methods

 ## Building and Running